AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 limited their arraignment to those items;

-\(6\) in 376 Epiphanius assailed his heresies, but he did not name Universalism as among them, and in 394 he condemned Origen\'s doctrine of the salvation of the Devil, but not of all mankind;
+\(6\) in 376 Epiphanius assailed his heresies, but he did not name Universalism as among them, and in 394 he condemned Origen's doctrine of the salvation of the Devil, but not of all mankind;

-\(7\) in 399 and 401, his views of Christ\'s death to save the Devil were attacked by Epiphanius, Jerome and Theophilus, and his advocacy of the subordination of Christ to God was condemned, but not his teachings of man\'s universal salvation; and
+\(7\) in 399 and 401, his views of Christ's death to save the Devil were attacked by Epiphanius, Jerome and Theophilus, and his advocacy of the subordination of Christ to God was condemned, but not his teachings of man's universal salvation; and

-\(8\) it was not till 544 and again in 553 that his enemies formulated attacks on that doctrine, and made a cat\'s-paw of a half-heathen Emperor, and even then, though the latter framed a canon for the synod, it was never adopted, and the council adjourned --- owing, it must have been, to the Universalistic sentiment in it --- without a word of condemnation of Origen\'s Universalism.
+\(8\) it was not till 544 and again in 553 that his enemies formulated attacks on that doctrine, and made a cat's-paw of a half-heathen Emperor, and even then, though the latter framed a canon for the synod, it was never adopted, and the council adjourned --- owing, it must have been, to the Universalistic sentiment in it --- without a word of condemnation of Origen's Universalism.
 With the exception of Augustine, the doctrine which had been constantly advocated, often by the most eminent, did not evoke a frown of opposition from any eminent scholar or saint.